nixworks/public/news/2010/08/16/index.md

 ##### Titi monkey
 ### [A new species of Titi monkey, the Caqueta Titi, is discovered in the Colombian department of Caqueta. ](/news/2010/08/16/a-new-species-of-titi-monkey-the-caqueta-titi-is-discovered-in-the-colombian-department-of-caqueta.md)
-_Context: Titi monkey, Colombian department, Caqueta Titi, Caqueta_
+_Context: Caqueta Titi, Caqueta, Colombian department, Titi monkey_

 ##### University of Toronto
 ### [Scientists at the University of Toronto claim that mountain climbers George Mallory and Andrew Irvine could not have reached the top of Mount Everest in 1924 as they were caught in a perfect storm. ](/news/2010/08/16/scientists-at-the-university-of-toronto-claim-that-mountain-climbers-george-mallory-and-andrew-irvine-could-not-have-reached-the-top-of-moun.md)
-_Context: mountain climber, Mount Everest, George Mallory, Andrew Irvine, perfect storm, University of Toronto_
+_Context: University of Toronto, Mount Everest, George Mallory, Andrew Irvine, perfect storm, mountain climber_

 ## [Previous Day...](/news/2010/08/15/index.md)